Pramod0605/ai-document-presentation-v2/replit.md

 ## Overview
 This project is a **Deterministic Educational Film Engine** that converts PDF chapters into pedagogically structured, animated explanation videos with synchronized narration.
 Its primary goal is to automate the creation of high-quality, engaging educational content.

-**Current Status**: V1.4 operational, V1.5 Split Agent Architecture in planning.
+**Current Status**: V1.4 operational, V1.5 Split Agent Architecture PHASE-1 complete.

 ## SINGLE SOURCE OF TRUTH